volcengine/terraform-provider-volcengine/website/docs/d/network_interfaces.html.markdown

     * `network_interface_name` - The name of the ENI.
     * `port_security_enabled` - The enable of port security.
     * `primary_ip_address` - The primary IP address of the ENI.
+    * `private_ip_sets` - The IP address of secondary private network interface.
+        * `associated_elastic_ip` - The public IP that secondary private network IP associated with.
+            * `allocation_id` - The public IP ID.
+            * `eip_address` - The public IP address.
+        * `primary` - Whether the network interface is primary IP address.
+        * `private_ip_address` - The secondary private network IP address of the network interface card.
     * `project_name` - The ProjectName of the ENI.
     * `security_group_ids` - The list of the security group id to which the secondary ENI belongs.
+    * `service_managed` - Whether the network card has been authorized to be used by other account services.
     * `status` - The status of the ENI.
     * `subnet_id` - The id of the subnet to which the ENI is connected.
     * `tags` - Tags.